-Partners in Health and Wholeness is thrilled to announce a new mental health funding opportunity for BIPOC (Black & Brown, Indigenous, People of Color) faith communities.
+Partners in Health and Wholeness is thrilled to announce a mental health funding opportunity for BIPOC (Black & Brown, Indigenous, People of Color) faith communities.

 These grants are meant to begin and strengthen mental health efforts in the local church.
 In order to apply:

 - The applicant must be a faith community.

 - Your faith community must have a current PHW Collaborative Pledge on file.